 Don't force anything.
 You may need to use a pin or the tip of a needle to remove very small knots.
 Remember, do not push or pull the fabric; pull only the threads that come easily.
 You can go back later and see what is causing the rest to stay.
 Work on each segment individually.

-If you are removing one or two letters or a small part of a design, be sure to put a new piece of backing under the area before you start to stitch again.
-After you remove the stitching, the backing is weak, and if it is not replaced, more than likely you will get bird-nesting or a hole.
+If you are removing one or two letters or a small part of a design, put a new piece of backing under the area before you start stitching again.
+After you remove the stitching, the backing is weak, and if it is not replaced, more than likely, you will get bird-nesting or a hole.

 If you need to remove large fill stitch letters, it's basically the same approach.
 Gently guide the point of the scissors up the bobbin thread, clipping as you go.
 After a short while, return to the bottom of the letter, move over a bit and start again.
 By doing so, the top thread will release and will pull out easily.

 After removing the design, you may also need to remove the needle marks.
 There are a number of ways to do that; steam seems to be the best way, but I have also used a soft fingernail brush to gently bring the fabric together.
 If you have time, you can wash the garments.
 Also, spray sizing will help lift and add body to the fabric before sewing again.